Analog-to-digital converter: Oversampling

 Oversampling is typically used in audio frequency ADCs where the required sampling rate (typically 44.1 or 48 kHz) is very low compared to the clock speed of typical transistor circuits (>1 MHz).
 In this case, the performance of the ADC can be greatly increased at little or no cost.
-Furthermore, as any aliased signals are also typically out of band, aliasing can often be completely eliminated using very low cost filters.
+Furthermore, as any aliased signals are also typically out of band, aliasing can often be eliminated using very low cost filters.

 Relative speed and precision

 The speed of an ADC varies by type.
 The Wilkinson ADC is limited by the clock rate which is processable by current digital circuits.
 For a successive-approximation ADC, the conversion time scales with the logarithm of the resolution, i.e. the number of bits.
 Flash ADCs are certainly the fastest type of the three; The conversion is basically performed in a single parallel step.

 There is a potential tradeoff between speed and precision.
 Flash ADCs have drifts and uncertainties associated with the comparator levels results in poor linearity.
 To a lesser extent, poor linearity can also be an issue for successive-approximation ADCs.
 Here, nonlinearity arises from accumulating errors from the subtraction processes.
 Wilkinson ADCs have the best linearity of the three.